|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 The installation of the hardwood flooring should begin at the bottom of the stairs.
 Cut a piece of hardwood according to the width of the first riser.
 Then, apply adhesive to the board and put it in place, with the tongue facing up.
 Hammer three nails along the bottom part of the board.
 Put some adhesive on the next board and place it on top.
 Tap the board so that the groove will be locked to the tongue.
 Repeat the same process for the rest of the steps.

-Over time, even the renowned beauty of hardwood floors can suffer from the ordinary wear and tear that comes from living in a home that has such flooring installed.
+Over time, even the renowned beauty of hardwood floors can suffer from the ordinary wear and tear of daily life.
 Regular maintenance and cleaning can do much for keeping wood floors looking like new, but eventually such cleaning will not be enough to restore the original sheen and color of the floor.
 Refinishing the floor will be required if the floors are going to look like new again.

 It is recommended that wood floors not be refinished too often, as each time a refinishing occurs the floorboards are made slightly thinner.
 At some point, the boards will become too thin to be useful for flooring, and avoiding too much refinishing is perhaps the best way to delay this inevitability.
 In any case, nearly any person can refinish their floor if they are willing to put the time and effort into the project that is required.